Introduction

 Quality assurance should cover all the aspects and elements necessary for implementing ODL programmes.
 Hence, various stakeholders need to be considered in every stage of quality assurance development.
 Quality systems should also be set up in the context of an institution’s vision and mission, objectives and core values relative to ODL.

-The aspects where quality assurance is likely to require attention when study is by distance learning according to the guidelines of the Quality Assurance Agency for Higher Education (UK) are:
+quality assurance is likely to require attention when study is by distance

 • System design